Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ### 2.1 SASRec Model Overview

 The SASRec model uses **self-attention mechanisms** (the same idea behind Transformers like BERT and GPT) to understand reading patterns.
-What I found really interesting about this approach is that unlike RNNs, which process sequences one book at a time, self-attention lets the model look at all the books a user has read simultaneously and figure out which ones are most important for predicting the next book.
+What we found really interesting about this approach is that unlike RNNs, which process sequences one book at a time, self-attention lets the model look at all the books a user has read simultaneously and figure out which ones are most important for predicting the next book.

 For example, if someone reads a lot of mystery novels, then switches to sci-fi, the model can learn that the recent sci-fi books are more relevant than the older mystery books when predicting what they'll read next.
 This makes a lot of sense for book recommendations - your recent reading tastes probably matter more than what you read years ago.